binarycraft007/tigerbeetle/src/clients/go/README.md

 error 1.
 This error here means that `transfer1` and `transfer3` were created successfully.
 But `transfer2` was not created.

-### Batching
+## Batching

-TigerBeetle performance is maximized when you batch inserts.
+TigerBeetle performance is maximized when you batch API requests.
 The client does not do this automatically for you.
 So, for example, you *can* insert 1 million transfers one at a time like so: